drscotthawley/panotti/README.md

 For now, it's assumed that all data files have the same length & sample rate.
 Also, `librosa` is going to turn stereo files into mono by, e.g. averaging the left & right channels.

-*"Is there any sample data that comes with this repo?"
-Not right now, sorry.
-So the Samples directory 'ships' as empty.*
+*"Is there any sample data that comes with this repo?"*  No, but you could generate some like I did, such as...

+    $ sox -r 44.1k -n whitenoise.wav synth 300 pinknoise
+    $ sox -r 44.1k -n brownnoise.wav synth 300 brownnoise
+    $ sox -r 44.1k -n pinknoise.wav synth 300 pinknoise
+    $ sox -r 44.1k -n square1k.wav synth 300 square 1000
+    $ python ~/panotti/audio_utils/binauralify.py 12 *.wav
+    $ python ~/panotti/audio_utils/split_audio.py 2 e0*/*.wav
+    $ mv e0* Samples/
+    $ rm -f `ls -1 Samples/e0*/*.wav | grep -v _s`

 ### Data preprocessing and/or augmentation:
 You don't *have* to preprocess or augment the data.
 If you preprocess, the data-loading will go *much* faster (e.g., 100 times faster) the next time you try to train the network.
 So, preprocess.

 The "augmentation" will [vary the speed, pitch, dynamics, etc.](https://bmcfee.github.io/papers/ismir2015_augmentation.pdf) of the sound files ("data") to try to "bootstrap" some extra data with which to train.
-It can either be performed *within* the preprocessing step, or you can do it *before* preprocessing as a standalone step (i.e., if you really want to be able to listen to what these augmented datasets sound like).
-To save disk space, I recommend doing it during preprocessing rather than as a standalone.

-If you want to augment first as a standalone, then you'll run it as
+If you want to augment, then you'll run it as

 `$ python augment_data.py <N>  Samples/*/*`

 where N is how many augmented copies of each file you want it to create.
 It will place all of these in the Samples/ directory with some kind of "_augX" appended to the filename (where X just counts the number of the augmented data files).
+*I haven't had great results with the augmentation yet; so for now I don't do it.*

 Preprocessing will generate mel-spectrograms of all data files, and create a "new version" of `Samples/` called `Preproc/`, with the same subdirectory names, but all the .wav and .mp3 files will have ".npy" on the end now.